3D Pose Nowcasting: Forecast the Future to Improve the Present: Experimental Validation

 \textbf{Results on ITOP.} We show in Table~\ref{tab:itop-3d-results_joint} our results compared to the state-of-the-art.
 Overall results for all methods on ITOP are generally worse than on SimBa, due to the fact human movements are more erratic and complex with respect to robot arm motion.
 Moreover, training is made more challenging by the presence of invalid joints, \ie joints without any manual annotation in the dataset.
 Nonetheless, on average considering the total body, our approach using a single depth frame is on par with most competing methods.
 Adding the supervision on future timesteps we rank above all methods except for AdaPose \cite{zhang2021sequential}, an approach expressively developed for the HPE task (differently from ours) which obtains a slightly higher mAP metric.

 Furthermore, it is interesting to notice which joints benefit the most from nowcasting, \ie adding the forecasting branch.
 In general, the lower body registers a considerable improvement between the two variants of our approach.
-Hips and knees report a gain of approximately $+3\%$ mAP, whereas Feet even $+13\%$ mAP.
-This should not come as a surprise, since feet are more dynamic compared to other body joints yet exhibit a less erratic behavior than, say, hands, for which the benefit is less evident.
+Hips and knees report a gain of approximately $+3\%$ mAP, whereas feet even $+13\%$ mAP.
+Given that feet demonstrate greater dynamism in comparison to other body joints, they manifest behavior that is comparatively less erratic than, for instance, hands, wherein the advantageous outcome is less apparent.

 In Table~\ref{tab:3d-results} we show the performance of the framework addressing the forecasting task, which is more challenging in the presence of wide movements performed by humans.
 These results can be a useful baseline reference for future works that address the forecasting task on ITOP.
-In Figure \ref{fig:qualitative} (left) we show qualitative results on ITOP, comparing the model with the present-only baseline.
+In Figure~\ref{fig:qualitative} (left) we show qualitative results on ITOP, comparing the model with the present-only baseline.